fawazahmed0/action-debug/README.md

 ## Features

-- Debug your GitHub Actions by using SSH or Web shell
+- Debug your GitHub Actions by Accessing Terminal via Web Browser
 - Continue your Workflows afterwards